ditdotdev/dit-server/DEVELOPING.md

 The first of these is covered extensively in the the comments to the [launch script](server/src/scripts/launch), where we try to either leverage existing ZFS modules, install pre-built ones, or build new ones on the fly.
-We first try to pull precompiled kernel binaries from [zfs-releases](https://github.com/titan-data/zfs-releases), and fall back to using [zfs-builder](https://github.com/titan-data/zfs-builder) to build custom modules if no precompiled binaries can be found.
+We first try to pull precompiled kernel binaries from [zfs-releases](https://github.com/titan-data/zfs-releases), and fall back to using the `datadatdat/zfs-builder:latest` Docker image to build custom modules if no precompiled binaries can be found.

 The second piece requires that we leverage an external volume (`titan-data`) to store any ZFS